 FAQ: how long to learn SAP

-Can you learn SAP in one month?
+Can you really learn SAP in 3 months?

 How many hours a week should you put in?